altair-viz/pdvega/doc/plotting.rst

 Andrews Curves
 --------------

-A similar approach to visualizing data dimensions is known as *andrews curves*: the idea is to construct a Fourier series from the features of each object, in order to qualitatively visualize the aggregate differences between classes.
+A similar approach to visualizing data dimensions is known as *Andrews curves*: the idea is to construct a Fourier series from the features of each object, in order to qualitatively visualize the aggregate differences between classes.
 This can be done with the :func:`pdvega.andrews_curves` function, which follows